awslabs/kubeflow-manifests/docs/deployment/vanilla/README.md

 1. Open your browser and visit `http://localhost:8080`.
 You should get the Dex login screen.
 2. Login with the default user's credential.
 The default email address is `user@example.com` and the default password is `12341234`.

+#### Exposing Kubeflow over Load Balancer

+In order to expose Kubeflow over an external address you can setup AWS Application Load Balancer.
+This feature is in active development, please take a look at the following issue: [#67](https://github.com/awslabs/kubeflow-manifests/issues/67) to stay up to date on the progress.

 ### Change default user password

 For security reasons, we don't want to use the default password for the default Kubeflow user when installing in security-sensitive environments.
 Instead, you should define your own password before deploying.
 To define a password for the default user: